eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 - COBOL keywords, variables, paragraphs and sections
 - IDMS DML keywords
-- CICS and DB2 SQL keywords
+- CICS keywords
-- Datacom COBOL and SQL keywords
+- DB2 and Datacom SQL keywords
 - Code Snippets
 - Copybook variable and paragraph names
 - Names of copybooks that are used in the program